FAQ

 Right now, there are 4 ways to add images.

-3. After the issue is created, you can open the thread 🧵and type your message and an image, prefaced with add.
+After the issue is created, you can click the

 How do I create an issue?